juanyuri/MaisonUltimate/readme.md

 ## TODO:

 - [x] Pokemon Team Planner View
+- [ ] Data for Sets, Pokemon and Abilities (Composable, Documentation and Testing)
-- [ ] Items and Moves Composables for Vue.js with its own Python Web Scraping
+- [ ] Data for Stats, Items and Moves (Composable, Documentation and Testing)
+- [ ] Data for Trainers and Pokemon Battle Maison Groups
+- [ ] Pokemon Battle Maison Dashboard View